 The final objective of the mission is to perform extensive science in-orbit around Ganymede.
 At the end of the Jupiter high latitudes phase, the infinite velocity w.r.t.
-Callisto is 4.8 km/s and the orbit is 1:1 resonant with that of Callisto.
-Assuming a single Callisto flyby, the optimal strategy would increase the perijove up to Ganymede's orbital radius: the corresponding infinite velocity w.r.t.
-Ganymede would be 2.7 km/s.
+Callisto is 5.1 km/s and the orbit is 1:1 resonant with that of Callisto.
+The corresponding infinite velocity w.r.t.
+Ganymede is 3.7 km/s.

 The size of the Ganymede Orbit Insertion manoeuvre (GOI) is directly related to the infinite velocity magnitude.
-With 3.7 km/s its magnitude would be ~1400 m/s for a 200 x 10000 km capture elliptical orbit!
+With 3.7 km/s its magnitude would be ~2200 m/s for a 200 x 10000 km capture elliptical orbit!
 It is therefore extremely important to reduce the infinite velocity w.r.t.
 Ganymede.

 This reduction is performed in two steps: first via the standard Ganymede-Callisto ladder, then the low energy endgame with Ganymede.
 The standard Ganymede-Callisto ladder involves classical gravity assists of Ganymede and Callisto until the "gate" to the low energy endgame is reached.
 This gate is located around the point (in the Tisserand-Poincarré graph) which corresponds to a Hohmann transfer from Callisto to Ganymede.
 After this point, the low energy endgame with Ganymede involves distant fly-bys with Ganymede for which the orbit of the spacecraft does not intersect anymore that of Ganymede.
-In order to minimize the DeltaV expenditure, special attention is given to obtain a high entry (in terms of perijove radius), but also of beneficial spurious encounter(s) with Callisto.